Regulator Performance Framework

 Maintain public confidence

-Maintain public confidence in the standard of services provided by RPEQs.
+Maintain public confidence in the standard of services provided by RPEQs

 Uphold the standards

-Uphold the standards of practice of RPEQs.
+Uphold the standards of practice of RPEQs

 Regulator model practices and supporting principles